 – Special Projects Manager

 I first started working at The Tindall Foundation in 2006.
 Since then, I have had various roles and have had time away working at other organisations.
-My job is to manage a number of the Foundation’s key initiatives, including support for the recovery process in Christchurch, the Next Gen programme, the youth development strategy, initiate and coordinate key strategic initiatives as they crop up.
+My job is to manage a number of the Foundation’s key initiatives, including support for the recovery process in Christchurch, the Next Gen programme, the youth development strategy, as well as developing and coordinating key strategic initiatives as they crop up.
 I also manage the day-to-day processing of applications as part of the donations team.

 “I’m feel excited about and humbled by our work.
 The community sector is forever changing, there’s so much opportunity to innovate and push the boundaries and the communities we work with are incredible.”